Battle of Krasnyi Lyman

-The battle of Krasnyi Lyman was a series of battles in 2014 for control of the city of Krasnyi Lyman (now Lyman) of Donetsk Oblast during the War in Donbas.
+The battle of Krasnyi Lyman was a series of battles in 2014 for control of the city of Krasnyi Lyman (now Lyman) in Donetsk Oblast during the War in Donbas.
+As a result of the battle, Ukrainian forces could reestablish control over the city and advance to the eastern outskirts of Sloviansk.

 Background

 On April 12, 2014, on the 5th day after the proclamation of the Donetsk People's Republic, the Russian-backed separatists seized the city police department of Krasnyi Lyman (simultaneously with the seizure of the SBU and police buildings in Sloviansk).
 The initiative was taken by the mayor Leonid Perebyinis in the negotiation process.
 During negotiations with an armed and aggressive crowd of Russian militants, it was agreed that the separatists would leave the city.

 Acting Interior Minister Arsen Avakov said that in Krasnyi Lyman, the attack of Russian militants with short-barreled assault rifles of Russian production of the AK-100 series was repulsed by police forces and city soldiers.
 People became human shields in defense of the police department from separatists who came from Sloviansk.
 According to Avakov, the AK-100 with underbarrel grenade launchers is only in service with the Armed Forces of the Russian Federation.

 However, on April 30, almost 40 armed separatists broke into the session of the city council, taking deputies and the community hostage, forced the city leadership to include in the vote the issue of recognizing the independence of the Donetsk People's Republic.
 The occupants set up roadblocks at the entrance to the city.

 On May 8, 2014, in the Hrekivskyi forest in the Luhansk Oblast, the body of the head of the Krasnolyman branch of the All-Ukrainian Society "Prosvita" named after Taras Shevchenko Valeriy Sal o was found, which pro-Russian militants belonging to the Donetsk People's Republic had stolen the day before in the center of the village of Shandrihove, Krasnolyman district.